Alaska Highway Multi-Use Trail Plan in Whitehorse

 What’s happening?

-We’re developing a new trail plan along 30 kilometres of the Alaska Highway in Whitehorse.
-It will cover the area from the Carcross Cutoff to the North Klondike Highway.
+We’re developing a long-term plan for a 30-kilometre trail along the Alaska Highway in Whitehorse.
+It'll cover the area from the Carcross Cutoff to the North Klondike Highway.

 Engagement phases

-There are 2 phases to this project.
-We want your feedback for both phases.
+There were 2 phases to public engagement for this project.

-We will present the full draft trail plan from Carcross Cutoff to the North Klondike Highway.
-Your feedback will help finalize the trail plan.
+In this phase, we presented the draft trail plan from Carcross Cutoff to the North Klondike Highway.

 This project will create a well-connected trail network in Whitehorse.
 The improved trails will support active transportation like walking, biking and skiing.